Quantumke/html-framework-writeup/README.md

 ##Foundation is Mobile First

 Mobile First is two parts technology and two parts philosophy.
 Foundation is built in such a way that it encourages a mobile-first approach, designing your site or app for the small device first, then expanding that to include larger displays and more full-featured devices.
 While it’s not required, building this way in Foundation is relatively simple and introduces really useful constraints in product design.
 We’ve found it to be a big win in designing effective, ubiquitously available products.
+##What technology is used in Foundation?

+Foundation is built with HTML, CSS and Javascript, the core components of the Web.
+While Foundation is fairly cutting-edge, we use bulletproof technology like jQuery, HTML5 Boilerplate and Normalizr as our baseline.
+We then layer on top components and plugins designed to work well in all of our supported browsers and devices.

+Since Foundation only uses front-end technology, it has no incompatibilities with back-end or server technology and has been used with everything from Wordpress and Drupal to .Net.